jsweb/font-awesome-base64/README.md

 ## About

-This compilation uses the original LESS from font-awesome package and a little custom hack to replace `@font-face` settings and embed font with `data-uri`.
+This compilation uses original LESS from font-awesome package and a little custom hack to replace `@font-face` settings and embed font with `data-uri`.

 Only WOFF fonts are included to minify the compiled CSS at most as possible and because WOFF is basically OTF/TTF with metadata and compression supported by all major browsers.